A classic Moscow Mule with ginger beer, vodka and lime juice is perfect for summer. It's quick and easy to mix up, and so refreshing!

 - lime slice or wedge, candied ginger (for garnish, optional)

 - Fill a copper Moscow Mule mug with crushed ice.
-Shake vodka and lime juice together vigorously in a cocktail shaker with ice.
+Shake 2 ounces vodka and ½ ounce fresh lime juice together vigorously in a cocktail shaker with ice.
 Pour over crushed ice into mug.
-Top with the ginger beer and stir gently.
+Top with 4 ounces (½ cup) ginger beer and stir gently.
 Serve with a lime slice or wedge, or piece of candied ginger as desired.